dpurgin/harbour-callrecorder/README.md

 You don't need to have the UI application running all the time to have your calls recorded.
 They always are as soon as the service is enabled.

-##Installation from sources
+###Installation from sources

 This section assumes you are familiar with SailfishOS SDK and able to deploy your own project to a device.
 The project was developed and tested with SDK version 1407.

 1. Clone the project from master branch or a tag to a directory of your choice.
-The master branch will always contain compilable bleeding edge code.
+The master branch will always contain compilable bleeding edge code that doesn't necessarily work as you expect it to.
 2. Open harbour-callrecorder.pro in SailfishOS SDK, configure the project to use armv7hl and i486 targets.
 3. Run qmake, build, deploy.